See your data

 In this view, all your repositories are shown, by default sorted by the amount of vulnerabilities, along with the data:

-Name: The name of the repository prepended with the name of the owner (if using integrations to e.g. GitHub)
+Name: The name of the repository prepended with the name of the owner.

 Total vulnerabilities with exploits: The total amount of vulnerabilities that have at least one known exploit.

 To show all vulnerabilities in a specific repository, click on the repository name.
-This will show you a view specific for that repository.
+This displays a view specific for that repository.

 In this view, you get detailed information regarding the vulnerabilities discovered in your repository: